i-RIC/gui_user_manual/source/03/09_01_preference.rst

 If you need to use proxy server to access Internet, please specify setting here.

-When [Use system proxy setting] is selected, the setting used for Internet Explorer is used.
+When [Use system proxy setting] is selected, The settings used by your PC's system is used.

 .. _image_pref_dialog_proxy: